 15. When do we start negotiating for a new collective agreement?

 We begin negotiations prior to the end of the contract.
-Typically we will state our intentions to commence negotiations of a new Collective Agreement 5 months prior to the end of the contract and invite the employer to begin negotiations.
-Since both parties have to agree to negotiate, if the employer does not choose to meet, the union has to wait for the employer to agree to begin the bargaining process.
-Ultimately they can postpone the process until the contract is expired and then they are obligated to begin negotiating at that time.
+Typically we will state our intentions to commence negotiations of a new Collective Agreement five (5) months prior to the end of the contract and invite the employer to begin negotiations.
+Since both parties have to agree to negotiate, if the employer chooses not to meet, the union has to wait for the employer to agree to begin the bargaining process.
+Ultimately the employer can postpone the process until the contract is expired and then they are obligated to begin negotiating at that time.

 16. How does one submit a proposal for Central Table negotiations?

 An individual or a group can submit proposals for consideration for collective bargaining.
-There are forms on the website or newsletter where these ideas can be recorded and it is then submitted to the office.
-Proposals need to be submitted by a specific deadline to be considered, and are then reviewed and prioritised by the Vetting Committee.
+There are forms on the MAHCP website, and linked from MAHCP newsletters, where these ideas can be recorded and it is then submitted to the office.
+Proposals need to be submitted by a specific deadline to be considered, and are then reviewed and prioritized by the Vetting Committee.
 If you have a proposal you would like to bring forward, it would also be helpful to have the form accompanied with signatures to show the degree of support.

 17. What is the process of negotiating a contract?

 Proposals are put forth by both the union and management.
 Each negotiating group reviews these proposals, goes back to their respective committees and discusses how they will reply to these proposals (whether they will accept the proposals, offer amendments, or reject them).
 With each meeting held, each group will offer a revised reply to the other groups’ proposals.
 The meetings are usually a full day and each successive meeting is booked sometimes a week or several weeks later.